PotureddyHariCharan1/dr/Backup Env Evidence.md

   ![A screenshot of a computer Description automatically generated](Aspose.Words.4dee77f0-fe85-45cc-95b4-2374ebc6f666.001.png)

 - Screenshot of Automation backup script present in backup-s3upload.sh file.

-### note! this file is commited in s3 bucket so will be pulled to node environment freshly before running the script
+ `  note! this file is commited in s3 bucket so will be pulled to node environment freshly before running the script. `

   ![A screenshot of a computer Description automatically generated](Screenshot.2024-02-09.181936.png)